VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Applications and Experiments

 \section{Applications and Experiments}

-In this section, we present empirical results to validate the effectiveness and adaptability of the proposed VAMO.
-We first demonstrate VAMO's adaptive capabilities by evaluating the impact of its key tunable component, the number of ZO random directions ($q$), on a synthetic task, showcasing how performance can be configured based on computational budget.
-Subsequently, we benchmark its performance against standard FO and ZO methods on a classification task using DNNs, and finally, we demonstrate its utility in a large model fine-tuning scenario~\cite{gautam2024variance}.
-Detailed experimental setups and hyperparameter settings for all methods and tasks are provided in Appendix~\ref{appendix:subsec_nonconvex_ls}, ~\ref{appendix:subsec_mnist} and ~\ref{appendix:subsec_llm_finetuning}.
+In this section, we present empirical results to validate the effectiveness and adaptability of the proposed VAMO through three experiments: (i) an adaptability study on a synthetic task varying the number of ZO query directions $q$, (ii) a benchmark on MNIST classification \citep{lecun1998gradient}, and (iii) large-scale fine-tuning of GPT-2, GPT-2 \citep{radford2019language} and RoBERTa \citep{liu2019roberta} on SST-2~\citep{socher2013recursive} and MNLI~\citep{williams2017broad}.
+We benchmark against popular FO methods (FO-SGD~\citep{robbins1951stochastic}, FO-Adagrad~\citep{duchi2011adaptive}, FO-Adam~\citep{kingma2014adam}) and ZO methods (ZO-SGD~\citep{ghadimi2013stochastic}, ZO-SVRG~\citep{liu2018zeroth}).
+Full setups and hyperparameters are deferred to Appendix~\ref{appendix:experiment_setup}.

-\textbf{Adaptability Experiment: Nonconvex Least Squares with Varying $q$} To showcase VAMO's adaptive nature and empirically validate the theoretical benefits of its multi-point ZO estimation strategy (as discussed in Section~\ref{sec:multi_point}), we conducted experiments on a synthetic non-convex least-squares task.
-The objective was $f(\mathbf{x}) = \frac{1}{n} \sum_{i=1}^{n} (h(\mathbf{x}; \mathbf{z}_i) - y_i)^2$, with $n=1000$ component functions and a parameter dimension $d=100$, where $h(\mathbf{x}; \cdot)$ was parameterized by a simple non-convex neural network.
-We compared VAMO variants using $q \in \{1, 3, 5\}$ (number of ZO query directions for the multi-point ZO gradient estimator) against the classical FO-SGD algorithm.
+\paragraph{Adaptability Experiment.} To highlight VAMO’s adaptive nature, we tested its multi-point ZO estimation strategy on a synthetic non-convex least-squares task.
+We compared variants using $q \in \{1,3,5\}$ query directions against FO-SGD.
 Fig.~\ref{fig:internal_comparison} presents the training loss convergence.
-Consistent with our theoretical analysis (see Table~\ref{table:convergence_summary}), all VAMO variants achieve an $O(1/T)$ convergence rate, outperforming FO-SGD's $O(1/\sqrt{T})$ rate.
+Consistent with our theoretical analysis in Table~\ref{table:convergence_summary}, all VAMO variants achieve an $O(1/T)$ convergence rate, outperforming FO-SGD's $O(1/\sqrt{T})$ rate.
 The figure clearly illustrates VAMO's adaptability: increasing $q$ improves convergence performance, effectively mitigating the additional $O(1/b)$ error term associated with the two-point ($q=1$) variant.
-This aligns with the theoretical prediction that this error term diminishes for larger $q$ (scaling towards $O(\frac{1}{b}(1-q/d)^2)$).
-These results empirically validate our theory and highlight VAMO's practical ability to adaptively trade computational cost (via varying $q$) for enhanced convergence by managing ZO estimation error, a key aspect of its flexible and adaptive design.
+This aligns with the theoretical prediction that this error term diminishes for larger $q$ (scaling towards $O((1-q/d)^2/b$).
+These results empirically validate our theory and highlight VAMO's practical ability to adaptively trade computational cost for enhanced convergence by managing ZO estimation error, a key aspect of its adaptive design.